tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-10-26-ppw-co-za-noc.md

 +++

 "Co Za Noc" (_What a Night_) was announced on 10.09.2024, set to take place in a brand new location - a post-industrial complex at Mińska 65 street.

-Trivia:
+### Build-up

 * PpW announced a collaboration event for the show.
-Before and during the event, there will be an opportunity to get a tattoo, courtesy of tattoo shop Syrena (Siren)
+Before and during the event, there will be an opportunity to get a tattoo, courtesy of tattoo parlour Syrena (_Siren_).
 * To further bolster ticket sales, PpW introduced a student discount as well are "buy 5, get 1 free" discount.
-* Many PpW personalities announced new merchandise items to be presented at the show
+* Many PpW personalities announced new merchandise items to be available at the show.

 {% card(predicted=true) %}
 - - 'Team Biesiad: [Vic Golden](@/w/vic-golden.md), [Gabriel Queen](@/w/gabriel-queen.md), [Axel Fox](@/w/axel-fox.md), [Goblin](@/w/goblin.md), [Biesiad Strong](@/w/biesiad.md)'